donivanjames/BNSv1-2/README.md

 # Updates

-## Updatev 1-3
+## Current Update v1-3
 - Removed apple glow
+- Put apples back on ground
 - Environment no longer changes
 - Added window tab image
 - Removed "Fun Facts"
 - Screen should now resize when rotating in mobile
 - Death screen changed from black to green
+- Removed clutter/code from old designs
+- Combined Apple And Rock code into one file

 ## Plans For Update v1-3
 **Code Reading Notes**
-- Remove switch statement to change font color
 - change handleGameInput to handle ALL game input
 - See if mobile screen resizes correctly
 - line 32 in script.js might hold key to mobile resize
 - could use the "rect" in checkApple() to assign which apple to remove
-- is removeAllBodyStyles() needed?
 - Should we combine cactus and apple code?

 **Features**
+- Add coins
 - Increase difficulty over time
 - Audio toggle option + slowly increasing sound to give player a warning (could have "start with sound" / "start without sound" button on title page)
 - Allow player to jump slightly before touching the ground for better response time